my-telegram-bots/Pixiv_bot/readme.md

 ## config
 ### cookie
-To access R18(guro) contents and subscribe the author, You must fill the cookie field.
+To subscribe author and popular search
 You can login via your browser and open developer tools to select network tab and get the cookie you logined.
 ## ua
 get lastest chrome useragent: https://t.me/chrome_useragent